iree-org/iree/build_tools/benchmarks/README.md

    benchmark.
 2. Find the defined constants of these ids (or their prefixes) in [build_tools/python/e2e_test_framework/unique_ids.py](/build_tools/python/e2e_test_framework/unique_ids.py).
-3. Search in the code to see which generator use these constants.
+3. Search in the code to see which generator uses these constants.

 To manipulate the benchmarks:
 1. Modify the benchmark generation code under